 You can also join an ALL Primary Hub in your area.
 ALL Primary Hubs offer special support sessions, based on local demand.

 For PGCE Students and Foreign language assistants

 Are you a PGCE (Postgraduate Certificate in Education) student in Modern Foreign Languages or a French MLA (Modern Language Assistant) new to the UK?
 You may be interested in our EU complimentary teacher training days.
 This project led in collaboration with different European Cultural Institutes, the British Council and PGCE teaching centres seeks to promote a European approach to MFL teaching in the UK.

 The Induction Days, held in September & October each year since 2014, are organised by each Cultural Institute for their MLAs in cooperation with the British Council.
 The Enrichment Day are held every year in January, and are open to PGCE students as well as MLAs.

 For Teaching Aspirants

 The BELC (Bureau d’enseignement de la langue et de la civilisation française à l’étranger) offers two training sessions (Winter and Summer Academy) for French or foreign people willing to develop skills in French teaching (FLE, Français Langue Etrangère).
-These intensive FLE training courses are provided by the CIEP (Centre international d’études pédagogiques).
+These intensive FLE training courses provided by France Education International.